Unbiased observable estimation with approximate channels in fault-tolerant quantum computation: Introduction

-The rest of the paper is organized as follows: We begin with a review of preliminary theory in Sec.~\ref{sec:prelims}.
+The rest of the paper is organized as follows: We begin with a review of main results and preliminary theory in Sec.~\ref{sec:summary} and Sec.~\ref{sec:prelims}, respectively.
 The method and results from various numerical experiments are discussed in Sec.~\ref{sec:method} and Sec.~\ref{sec:results}, respectively.
 Lastly, we provide concluding remarks in Sec.~\ref{sec:conclusion}.